 Hyenas classify into three species: the spotted, the striped and the brown hyena.
-There is however a fourth species - the aardwolf, that is closely related to the stripped hyena.
+There is however a fourth species - the aardwolf, that is closely related to the striped hyena.
 The aardwolf is much smaller and is the shyest of all hyenas.
 It stands at 20 inches at shoulder height, and weighs about 25 kg.
 The aardwolf, unlike other hyena types, it is not carnivorous but rather insectivorous, surviving on termites and other insects that constitute its strict diet.

 The aardwolf lacks the aggression and sociability of its distant kin.
 You will find it from southern Egypt all the way to Tanzania, but largely in Angola, Zambia, and South Africa.
 The spotted and stripped hyena species are common in most of sub-Saharan Africa, except in the rainforests.
 The shy and much smaller brown hyena is only found in Southern Africa.